 Stay Informed

-While wine connoisseurs have been giving their personal reviews for as long as they have been consuming it, our modern-day conception of wine critiquing and scoring in the United States can be traced back to approximately the 1970s.
-Robert Parker, in his direct-mailer newsletter, which is now known as The Wine Advocate, introduced the 100-point system, much like the American grading system.
-With this new marketing tool, he made it easier for consumers and retailers to make purchasing decisions without ever trying the wine.
+Our modern-day conception of wine critiquing and scoring in the United States can be traced back to approximately the 1970s.
+Robert Parker, in his direct-mailer newsletter, which became known as The Wine Advocate, introduced the 100-point system, much like the American grading system.
+With this new marketing tool, he made it easier for consumers and retailers to make purchasing decisions without being able to try the wine before purchase.
 Since then, many wine publications have followed this scoring system.

 The system's impact on the wine industry goes well beyond what Parker perhaps initially intended.
-For many wine brands, garnering good scores has become as important — if not more important — for their importing and distributing tiers as it is for their end consumer.
-Where consumers look for recommendations on what to buy has shifted, with peer or influencer recommendations often shaping their decisions more than traditional advertising efforts.
+For many wine brands, garnering good scores became a crucial marketing tool for many years.
+Today, these still hold importance, but perhaps more so with trade partners than consumers.
+Where consumers look for recommendations on what to buy has shifted, with peer or influencer recommendations often shaping their decisions more than traditional media or critics.

-Many wine scorings operate as blind tastings where wines are presented to the reviewer alongside others of the same varietal, region, and/or vintage without viewing the labels or knowing details about the producers.
-This secrecy ensures impartiality from a reviewer who may show prejudice to specific locations, prices, reputation, or other considerations.
+Many wine scorings function as blind tastings, where wines are presented to the reviewer alongside others of the same varietal, region, and/or vintage without revealing the labels or providing details about the producers.
+This secrecy ensures impartiality from a reviewer who may be biased towards specific locations, prices, reputations, or other considerations.
 The critic will provide a written opinion along with a score based on their internal procedures and standard of rating, most commonly using the 100-point system or 20-point system.

 The 20-point scale, based on the French higher education standard, follows a more precise model.
 Instead of using ranges, it gives each score a meaning.
 The Jancis Robinson scale is as follows: